miércoles, 7 de agosto de 2019

 Episodes of acute ADLA are difficult to halt, especially when lymphatic edema is without adequate compression treatment, even with the intervention of hygiene-based measures and limb elevation care.
 In the early stages of lymphedema, pitting is clear, the skin is soft, and limb elevation may assist in resolving the edema, but as the disease progresses pitting ceases, the skin hardens, and elevation does not relieve the swelling.

-The effectiveness of washing alone interventions will not resolve the majority of cases of morbidity, quality of life of patients, or incidence of acute dermatolymphangioadenitis (cellulitis).
-Chronic lymphedema without compression treatment and garments, has a high risk and probability of ending up in important infections and consequent life-threatening complications like Sepsis (bacteremia).
-Read more about what are the recommendations and preventive measures to reduce dermatolymphangioadenitis HERE.
+The effectiveness of washing alone interventions will not resolve the majority of cases of morbidity, quality of life, or incidence of acute dermatolymphangioadenitis (cellulitis).
+Chronic lymphedema without lymphotherapy and compression garments, has a high risk and probability of ending up in important infections and consequent life-threatening complications like sepsis (bacteremia).
+Read more about the recommendations and preventive measures to reduce dermatolymphangioadenitis (cellulitis) HERE.

 On the other hand, there are select situations and certain severe infections, where antibiotic therapy must be given for a prolonged period of time, and treating the infection outweighs the potential for developing side effects and bacterial resistance.